Making Payments, Late Payments, and Filing Extensions

 If the full payment is postmarked by the due date, you will not accrue late-payment penalties.

-Filing an Extension
+Filing an Individual Extension

-To file an extension on am individual return, individuals use Arizona Form 204 to apply for an automatic extension to file.
+To file an extension on an individual return, individuals use Arizona Form 204 to apply for an automatic extension to file.
 The completed extension form must be filed by April 15, 2024.
 For individuals who filed a timely Arizona Form 204 for an automatic extension to file, the due date for an Arizona tax return is October 15, 2024.

 Please note: This is not a request for extension to pay.